Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/linux_sql/README.md

 | NOT NULL  | SERIAL (NOT NULL, Primary key from Host_info id) | INT4 (NOT NULL) | INT2 (NOT NULL) | INT2 (NOT NULL) | INT4 (NOT NULL) | INT4 (NOT NULL) |

 # Testing
+Testing of Bash scripts was done manually by reviewing execution of code with bash -x flag, errors such as typos in commands or wrong number of arguments should have been caught with conditional statements.
+DDL script was tested by checking for errors in execution of commands and checking that records were inserted into the Database.

 # Deployment
-all scripts were designed and testing to be used with Bash Docker needs to be installed
+- Scripts were designed and testing to be used with Bash and stored on Github for Online Repository Purposes.
+- Docker is required to be installed on the host system that will be running the container to manage the PostgreSQL database.
+- PostgreSQL CLI is recommended to be installed so that users are able to run queries on the database tables for their data gathering purposes.
+- A cron job will need to be added to crontab so that host_usage runs every minute (or based on user recording needs).

 # Improvements
 - Provide better parameter flexibility for the shell scripts
-- Possibility to produce a cohesive scripting solution to initialize set up (run a script to run psql_docker.sh then ddl.sql script to produce tables, host_info.sh to obtain hardware specs, etc.)
+- Possibility to produce a cohesive scripting solution to initialize set up (run a script to run psql_docker.sh then ddl.sql script to produce tables, host_info.sh to obtain hardware specs, add the cron job for the user, etc.)
 - Leave additional comments/context of the implementation of scripts
+- Writing README files with more depth